Eugene J. McCarthy Center for Public Policy and Civic Engagement: Mentor Program

 The McCarthy Center Mentor Program connects CSB and SJU students with individual political and community leaders and offers a roadmap for mentorship and networking.
 Through informational interviews, job shadowing, resume critiques, and career discussions, students gain a greater awareness of multiple civic options as well as avenues for success in political and civic life.

 Polidazzle

-Each December, the McCarthy Center hosts the Mentor Program networking event called Polidazzle for CSB/SJU students, alumni/alumnae, staff, and faculty interested in public policy and civic life.
-The gathering is an excellent opportunity for current students to meet alumni/ae who are active in civic and political life as professionals or volunteers.
-This open house reception is filled with stories, drinks and abundant hors d'oeuvres.
+Each December, the McCarthy Center hosts Polidazzle, a Mentor Program networking event for CSB/SJU students, alumni, staff, and faculty interested in public policy and civic life.
+The open-house reception gives current students the opportunity to connect with alumni engaged in civic and political work as professionals or volunteers while enjoying conversation, drinks, and hors d’oeuvres.

 Politics and a Pint

 The McCarthy Center sponsors this monthly series of informal discussions on issues related to public policy and politics, that is, any type of social interaction involving decision-making.
 "Politics and a Pint" invites faculty members, student leaders, administrators, alums, politicians and community members to talk with students in an informal atmosphere without academic pressures, and about current issues which may normally not enter the classroom.

 Politics and a Pint is held at Brother Willie's Pub at St. John's University.
 All majors and all ages are welcome to attend any portion of Politics and a Pint.
 Pizza and non-alcoholic beverages are always provided.
 Attendees age 21 and over may purchase pints at the BWP bar.